 Patient assistance programs (PAPs) "provide financial assistance to patients in a variety of forms, including free or discounted products, product coupons, and copayment assistance, to provide assistance to patients with limited financial means.
 These programs are generally administered through independent charitable organizations or by foundations established by medical product manufacturers.
 The U.S. Department of Health and Human Services (“HHS”) Office of the Inspector General (“OIG”) has continually acknowledged that properly structured PAPs can provide important “safety net assistance” to patients with limited financial means who cannot afford necessary drugs."

 Moreover, the articles KHN links to in defense of defining such groups as advocacy entities mention only one patient assistance organization has been involved in a Justice Dept. investigation of a pharma company.
 Not one of the patient assistantance programs listed by KHN has "faced a criminal probe" let alone been caught up in one because of what drug companies do.
-Only one group, Patient Services, Inc., was "contacted in a connection with federal investigation into drugmakers' financial support of non-profits like itself. " The focus of every investigation is whether or not companies are using charities to cover the cost of their medicines only.
+Only one group, Patient Services, Inc., was "contacted in a connection with a federal investigation into drugmakers' financial support of non-profits like itself. " The focus of every investigation is whether or not companies are using charities to cover the cost of their medicines only.
 NONE have been accused of violating a federal law because of their participation.

 KHN falsely maligns charities to support their flimsy claim that they are pharma pawns and therefore should be included in the amount it has tracked.
 If we accept their argument it turns out that of the $116 million pharma companies have provided, 51 percent or $59 million of that amount goes to 6 patient assistance groups identified by KHN.
 And these groups are not allowed to use donations for patient assistance for lobbying.